 Building a JSON-Based Rule Styling Engine for QGIS

-The engine relies on a predictable, geometry-aware JSON structure.
-Each rule object contains a filter (using QGIS expression syntax), a symbol dictionary (geometry-specific properties), and an optional label configuration.
-Standardizing this schema allows cartographers to swap style definitions without modifying Python logic.
+The schema must be geometry-aware and self-describing.
+Each rule object carries a filter in native QGIS expression syntax, a symbol dictionary, and an optional label block.
+Standardising the schema lets you swap style definitions without touching the Python parser.

 {